ioda-net/geo-infra/docs/user/configuration-portal.rst

 - In the column ``portal_names`` put the table of portals for which the feature view must be available.
 For instance: ``{demo}``.
 - In the column ``layer_names`` put the name of the layers for which the feature view must be requested.
 For instance: ``{roads}``.

-Referer to the `feature section of the database page <../sysadmin/db.html#features>`__ to learn more how this works in the database and how to create feature views.
+Referer to the :ref:`feature section of the database page <ref_sysadmin_db_features>` to learn more how this works in the database and how to create feature views.

+.. _ref_user_cfg-portal_identify-features_special-columns-features:

 Special columns for features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~